-Does she prefer modern diamond engagement rings or traditional.
+Does she prefer modern diamond engagement rings or traditional ones?
 What metals does she favor, white gold, yellow gold, or platinum which is the most popular metal when buying diamond engagement rings.
 Perhaps she likes solitaire rings in which prongs hold the diamond high, as they are very popular.

 What To Look For When Buying Diamonds

 A good understanding of diamonds is necessary before buying diamonds, as you are required to make a significant investment and financial commitment.
-Diamonds are available in varying colors, sizes and qualities, this characteristics determine the value by using a diamond grading system referred to as the 5 c’s of diamonds; Cut, Color, Clarity, Carat and Certification.
+Diamonds are available in varying colors, sizes, and qualities, these characteristics determine the value by using a diamond grading system referred to as the 5 c’s of diamonds; Cut, Color, Clarity, Carat, and Certification.
 The most important characteristics of buying a diamond.

 5 C’s Of Diamonds: Diamond Ring Grading System